Cold Eyes (2013 film): Plot

 After a job interview, Ha Yoon-joo, a woman with photographic memory gets hired by a police division where she meets members who to her surprise are largely unarmed and don't wear uniforms, as they specialize in surveillance rather than policing.
 She joins a team led by a man named Hwang, the division avoids arresting criminals and focuses exclusively on following them around to gather information.
 The surveillance team immediately runs into trouble when they can't identify a particular ring of robbers due to their masks and their efficiency in robbing the bank.
 In response, Hwang, Ha, and six other officers spend several weeks wandering around the city streets, tagging after people who match the criminal's physical description.
 When they finally find him, they put cameras outside his apartment.

 Meanwhile, James, the leader of the criminals, wishes to quit his line of work, but his elderly mentor responds by sending a man to kill him, whom he successfully defends against.
 When James's subordinates confer to discuss the next mission, they are successfully tracked by Hwang's officers who call in a SWAT team to subdue them.
-James, who was standing in a separate location, finds it necessary to murder one of Hwang's officers to escape.
-Later, after James is given criticism from the mentor, he attacks the mentor's hide-out, murdering the mentor and his body-guards.
+Elsewhere, James, murders one of Hwang's officers to escape.
+Later, after the mentor criticises James and is attacked by his bodyguards, James retaliates by murdering both the mentor and his bodyguards.
 He then acquires a fake Thai passport and gets ready to leave South Korea.